100 Nifty Facts About New Jersey, USA

 The state flag of New Jersey

-• The New Jersey state flag features the state coat of arms on a buff background.
+24. The New Jersey state flag features the state coat of arms on a buff background.
 The shield is emblazoned with three plows with a horse’s head above it.
-The goddesses of Liberty and Agriculture are represented by two women.
+Two women represent the goddesses of Liberty and Agriculture.
 At the bottom, a blue flag ribbon includes the year of independence, 1776, and the state motto.

 Random Interesting Facts About New Jersey